samhvw8/Cdatastructures/week12/frequency_p/readme.md

 ##USAGE
 #Compile
-use makefile : open terminal and command: make
+Run
+'''
+make
+'''
 #Run
-'./frequency' '<input-file>'
+'''
+./frequency <input-file>
+'''

-'<input-file>' a file which contain news to program
+`<input-file>` a file which contain news to program